mkaz/working-with-go/_posts/index.md

 Go is purposely light-weight and simply, making it quite flexible for just about any set of developer tools.
 A full blown IDE, such as Eclipse, is rarely used.
 Most developers opt for their favorite text editor and the terminal to run.
 This is how I develop on Linux.

-My primarily editor is **Vim**, I recommend using <a href="https://github.com/fatih/vim-go">vim-go</a> package which includes in syntax support, and some convience functions.
+My primarily editor is **Vim**, I recommend using the <a href="https://github.com/fatih/vim-go">vim-go</a> package which includes syntax support, and some convenience functions.

-Go has two tools that can automatically format your source code to the Go coding standard, `gofmt` which comes with standard install and `goimports` which will format and auto adjust import statements as needed.
+Go has two tools that can automatically format your source code to the Go coding standard, `gofmt` comes with the standard install and `goimports` which will format and auto adjust import statements as needed.

 I highly recommend `goimports` because Go will not compile if imports are missing or extra.
-The `goimports` saves this hassle when adding removing things during development.
+The `goimports` command saves this hassle when adding removing things during development.

 Whatever editor you use, I recommend installing and configuring <a href="https://godoc.org/golang.org/x/tools/cmd/goimports">goimports</a> to automatically run on save.